 Bailey is a terrific storyteller and writer – it’s not easy to put passion on the page without making it feel banal or hackneyed.
 The sex is definitely steamy, it works in the story and even has some funny moments thrown in, just like real life.
 Putting a marriage on display is always interesting, and this story and these characters really drew me in.
 I couldn’t help but root for them and their happy ending.
 Another excellent addition to what is becoming one of my favorite series.
 I can’t wait for the next book!

 LOVE HER OR LOSE HER by Tessa Bailey.
 Avon (January 14, 2020).
 ISBN 978-0062872852.
 352p.

 This entry was posted on Saturday, February 8th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.